spinnaker/spinnaker.github.io/setup/ci/jenkins.md

 {% include toc %}

-Setting up [Jenkins](https://jenkins.io/){:target="\_blank"} as a Continuous Integration (CI) system within Spinnaker enables using Jenkins as a Pipeline Trigger, as well as the Run Script stage, which depends on Jenkins as a job executor.
+Setting up [Jenkins](https://jenkins.io/){:target="\_blank"} as a Continuous Integration (CI) system within Spinnaker lets you trigger pipelines with Jenkins, add a Jenkins stage to your pipeline, or add a Script stage to your pipeline.

 ## Prerequisites

+In order to connect Jenkins to Spinnaker, you need:

-You need a running Jenkins Master at version 1.x - 2.x reachable at a URL (`$BASEURL`) from whatever provider/environment Spinnaker will be deployed in.
+*   A running Jenkins Master at version 1.x - 2.x, reachable at a URL (`$BASEURL`) from the provider that Spinnaker will be deployed in.

-If Jenkins is secured, you need a username/password (`$USERNAME`/`$PASSWORD`) pair able to authenticate against Jenkins using HTTP Basic Auth.
+*   A username/password (`$USERNAME`/`$PASSWORD`) pair able to authenticate
+    against Jenkins using HTTP Basic Auth, if Jenkins is secured.

 ## Add your Jenkins master